poweredbyniks/SQL-interview-questions/README.md

 How to select specific rows or all columns, selecting distinct rows, filtering with where clause, sorting rows using orderby and so on.
 We will be using the AdventureWorks2012 database for this demo.

-1. To select all the rows and columns from a table, we use the following query:
+1.To select all the rows and columns from a table, we use the following query:

 SELECT * FROM HumanResources.Employee